ArekX/tunnelize/docs/src/endpoints/http/http.md

 | allow_custom_hostnames     | Whether custom hostnames are allowed.
 See [configuring templates](#configuring-templates) below.                             | true                             |
 | require_authorization      | Whether authorization is required.
 See [configuring authorization](#configuring-authorization) below.                        | No authorization required        |

+Note: The server-level `max_input_read_length` setting also affects HTTP endpoints by limiting the maximum size of data read from a single client request.
+See [server configuration](../../setting-up-server.md) for details.

 ### Configuring templates

 For HTTP endpoints you can set templates to define how an URL will will be generated for a tunnel.
 There are two templates